bluicien/cli-seeder-ai-search/README.md

 - Node.js v18+
 - MongoDB (local or remote)
-- Google Gemini API key
+- Google Gemini API key for AI search functionality

+---

+## Development

+- Use `npm run dev` for development with live-reloading
+- Use `npm start` to run the production server
+- The CLI tool can be tested with `npx mongo-seeder --help`
+- Lint and format code as needed
+- Add your own features or extend the CLI as required

 ---